Generic Name: sulfasalazine (SUL fa SAL a zeen)

 What other drugs will affect sulfasalazine?

-Other drugs may interact with sulfasalazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect sulfasalazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about sulfasalazine